 Fall is a time of sweaters, crackling fires, warm cups of cider, and a smorgasbord of delicious cold-weather treats.
 The number of comfort foods only continues to rise over time until the holidays arrive with a myriad of delectable — albeit unhealthy — culinary favourites in tow.

 On top of that, as the weather steadily gets colder, exercise becomes more difficult and the annual fall-cycle of colds and illnesses begins to make the rounds.
+It’s time to start reading up on winter health tips for children.

 Keeping Your Family Healthy During the Holiday Season